Our top pick for

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Schlumberger's overall score of 20.07 (as at 08/01/2020) is pretty good – landing it in it in the 31st percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Schlumberger's overall score of 22.29 (as at 12/31/2018) is nothing to write home about – landing it in it in the 42nd percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Schlumberger is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).